quora

 Fide world chess championship 2024

-The 2024 World Chess Championship Preview: Ding Liren vs Gukesh D
+The 2024 World Chess Championship Match: Ding Liren vs Gukesh D

 Every world championship match is special, but this year's clash between China's Ding Liren and India's Gukesh Dommaraju is particularly significant.
 It marks the first time that two players from Asia will compete for the title in the history of the World Chess Championship, which spans 138 years.
 As the stage is set for the 2024 World Chess Championship, scheduled to begin in just a few weeks — from November 25 to December 15 — at Resorts World Sentosa in Singapore, the anticipation grows dramatically.